HL7/smart-app-launch/input/pages/index.md

 authentication, session time-out, security auditing, and accounting of disclosures) are outside the scope of this profile.

 This profile provides a mechanism to *delegate* an entity's permissions (e.g., a user's permissions) to a 3rd-party app.
 The profile includes mechanisms to delegate a limited subset of an entity's permissions (e.g., only sharing access to certain data types).
-However, this profile does not model the permissiosn that the entity has in the first place (e.g., it provides no mechanism to specify that a given entity should or should not be able to access specific records in an EHR).
+However, this profile does not model the permissions that the entity has in the first place (e.g., it provides no mechanism to specify that a given entity should or should not be able to access specific records in an EHR).
 Hence, this profile is designed to work on top of an EHR's existing user and permissions management system, enabling a standardized mechanism for delegation.

 ### Security and Privacy Considerations